 Best for: Improved immunity, gastro-intestinal health

-While your body already contains B. Bifidum probiotics, there are multiple things that can reduce the body’s supply, including a bad diet, stress, old age, and antibiotic consumption.
+While your body already has B. Bifidum probiotics, there are multiple things that can reduce the body’s supply, including a bad diet, stress, old age, and antibiotic consumption.
 Research has found that B. Bifidum helps regulate the immune system and boosts its functioning against infections.
 After a course of antibiotics, your gut flora deteriorates.
-Probiotics that contain the B. Bifidum strain help in restoring the bacterial balance in your gut, reducing IBS symptoms and the incidence of chronic inflammatory bowel disease.
+Probiotics that have the B. Bifidum strain help in restoring the bacterial balance in your gut, reducing IBS symptoms and the incidence of chronic inflammatory bowel disease.

 - Bifidobacterium Breve